-Questions about this FOA?
-Email FY24WASTEFOA@ee.doe.gov.
 Problems with EERE Exchange?
 Email EERE-ExchangeSupport@hq.doe.gov Include FOA name and number in subject line.

 Any construction activities will be restricted to Phase 2.
-DOE will complete additional NEPA review for Phase 2 activities.
-See Sections IV.J.ii.1 and VI.B.vi for additional information on NEPA requirements.
+DOE will complete additional NEPA review and NEPA determination for Phase 2 activities.
+See SectionVI.B.vi for additional information on NEPA requirements.
 It should be noted that new construction or significant modification of an existing facility will likely trigger an Environmental Assessment or Environmental Impact Statement.
 Proper budgeting and scheduling must be accounted for within the proposed project's application.